jasonlovescoding/Coursera-NeuralNetworksForMachineLearning/README.md

 # Coursera-NeuronNetworksForMachineLearning
-The homework assignments of 'Neuron Networks Machine Learning' from the University of Toronto in Coursera
+The homework assignments of 'Neural Networks Machine Learning' from the University of Toronto in Coursera